jackyzha0/quartz/content/notes/11-orientation sensors-2.md

 > robots use a lot of dead reckoning

-- Starting with a reference point (known position)
-- Detect relative movements
-- Smartphone sensors can be used
-	- Accelerometer – step detection (distance)
-	- Magnetometer and gyroscope (orientation)
-	- Barometer (level changes)

 - Issues:
 - Even small errors lead to incorrect positions
 - Subsequent errors increase incorrectness